lampajr/hyperfoil.github.io/_posts/2021-01-25-hf-beginner-guide-1.md

 ## Forks

 The benchmark above was somewhat too verbose as the two phases (running in parallel) used the same setup.
-For those that don't like to repeat themselves there's an alternative way to execute two different scenarios: forks.
+For those that don't like to repeat themselves there's an alternative way to execute two different scenarios: `forks`

 <pre class="language-yaml hljs"><code>
 name: first-benchmark